 Plan any Swiss journey in seconds.

-Live departures, platforms and connections for trains, buses, trams and boats, across all of Switzerland.
-Free, private, no tracking.
+Live departures, platforms and connections for trains, buses, trams and boats, across all of Switzerland, plus an offline map of the sights and the panoramic railways.
+Free, with no account needed.

 Free download · iPhone & Android · no account needed